harelba/q/README.markdown

 q treats ordinary files as database tables, and supports all SQL constructs, such as `WHERE`, `GROUP BY`, `JOIN`s, etc. It supports automatic column name and type detection, and q provides full support for multiple character encodings.

-q's web site is [http://harelba.github.io/q/](http://harelba.github.io/q/).
-It contains everything you need to download and use q immediately.
+q's web site is [http://harelba.github.io/q/](http://harelba.github.io/q/) or [https://q.textasdata.wiki](https://q.textasdata.wiki) It contains everything you need to download and use q immediately.

 ## Installation.
 Extremely simple.